LLM Layer¶

 If you already exported a provider key, nah key import-env openrouter copies

-that value into the OS keyring for the OPENROUTER_API_KEY slot.
-It does not
+that value into the configured keyring slot for OPENROUTER_API_KEY.
+It does

 matching slot in your keyring under the service name nah.llm.